Prem Nath Hoon

 Prem Nath Hoon (4 October 1929 – 6 January 2020) was an Indian military officer who was the General Officer Commander in Chief of the Western Army of the Indian Armed Forces from 1986 to 1987.
 He had commanded mountain brigades, infantry brigades, infantry division and the XV Corps in Kashmir.

-He participated in the 1962 Sino-Indian War and 1965 Indo-Pakistan War.
-In 1984, he led the Operation Meghdoot, the Indian Armed Forces operation to capture the Siachen Glacier in the Kashmir region.
-He was also involved in the Operation Brasstacks, the biggest military exercise since World War II.
+He participated in the 1962 Sino-Indian War and the 1965 Indo-Pakistan War.
+In 1984, he led Operation Meghdoot, the Indian Armed Forces operation to capture the Siachen Glacier in the Kashmir region.
+He was also involved in Operation Brasstacks, the biggest military exercise since World War II.

 Biography

 Early life

 Prem Nath Hoon was born on 4 October 1929 in Abbottabad (now in Pakistan) in North West Frontier Province of British India.
 His father Pran Nath Hoon was a railway officer.
 He was associated with the Indian National Congress and participated in the Indian independence movement from 1936 to 1947.